palantir/log4j-sniffer/README.md

 It is recommended to run using dry-run mode enabled, checking the logged output and then running with dry-run disabled using the same configuration flags.
 Use --dry-run=false to turn off dry-run mode, enabling deletes.

-When used on windows, deleting based on file ownership is unsupported and skip-owner-check should be used instead of directory-with-owner.
+When used on windows, deleting based on file ownership is unsupported and skip-owner-check should be used instead of filepath-owner.

 Usage:
   log4j-sniffer delete <root> [flags]